danijelos/Aufgabe-Annalect/README.md

 2. Clone the repository to your local machine
 3. Navigate to the project directory: cd your_repository
 4. Install the necessary dependencies: pip install -r requirements.txt
+5. To test the functionality:
+- open a terminal, navigate to the project directory and type -> "pip freeze > requirements.txt"
+-> "docker build --tag <your_name> ."
+-> "docker run -p 8080:8080 <your_name>:latest
-5. To test the functionality open a terminal, navigate to the project directory and type: "docker build --tag <your_name> .".
-Adjust the "load JSON" in the flask_call.ipynb with your own repository and data to test the API.
+-> Adjust the "load JSON" in the flask_call.ipynb with your own repository and data to test the API

 ## Project Incremental Steps
 1. Flask App Setup: